Hu-Chuang/Hu-Chuang.github.io/_pages/about.md

 Email: handc[at]whu.edu.cn

 **Biography:**
 I am currently an Assistant Professor of Computer Science at Wuhan University (WHU).
 I got my B. Sc and M. Sc from Wuhan University, and Ph.
-D. from the Hong Kong Polytechnic University (PolyU), and prior to joining WHU, I was a Postdoctoral Researcher and Research Assistant at PolyU.
+D. from the Hong Kong Polytechnic University (PolyU), and prior to joining WHU, I was a Postdoctoral Researcher and Research Assistant Proressor at PolyU.

 **Research Interests:**
 Edge Learning, Distributed Computing, Data Analytics.